 Finally having a commercial product to control beetles is great!

 But Hive Beetle Murder Sauce is incredibly effective and the bees won't touch it or be harmed by it.
 I'm in a hot part of VA where hive beetles run rampant, and it's been a 100% success.
 Murder sauce is shortening with some DE and a few drops of Eucalyptus oil mixed in.
-Looks just like your stuff there, but it's super cheap to make.
+Looks just like that stuff, but it's super cheap to make.
 You put little smears in the corners where the bees tend to herd the beetles.
 Bees won't touch it, and you will have ZERO, and I mean ZERO beetles in all of your hives after a little while.
 Putting them into those little covers you show isn't a bad idea either, but I never have with zero negative effects.

 Good to see you again, Kamon!